-The work presented here has shown that sequential cropping is an important addition to JULES, providing a closer representation of the land surface where crops are grown in rotation.
-These changes are part of the JULES code from version 5.7 although the analysis shown here use an earlier version of JULES (vn5.2).
-This analysis has provided valuable information for using this sequential cropping method for future larger crop simulations in the form of an example regional simulation.
-Model intercomparison projects such as AgMIP and ISIMIP have hugely benefited the crop and land-surface modelling communities by accelerating development and understanding of land surface models.
-On the basis that this cropping system is likely to be a feature of the future land-surface, not just in the tropics but globally as an adaptation to climate change.
-Therefore, we encourage other modelling communities to include sequential crops in their models, so that it can benefit from being part of future model intercomparison projects such as AgMIP (Rivington and Koo, 2010; Rosenzweig et al., 2013, 2014) and ISIMIP (Warszawski et al., 2013, 2014) and developed develop their models to include a sequential cropping capability so that future model intercomparisons can include this and find ways to improve it further.
+A regional simulation provides the basis for future sequential crop simulations for a larger area.
+This cropping system is likely to be a feature of the future land-surface, not just in the tropics but globally as an adaptation to climate change.
+Therefore, we encourage other modelling communities to include sequential crops in their models, so that it can benefit from being part of future model intercomparison projects such as AgMIP (Rivington and Koo, 2010; Rosenzweig et al., 2013, 2014) and ISIMIP (Warszawski et al., 2013, 2014) and developed further.